Book Now

 Causes of Shoulder Impingements

-Shoulder impingement syndrome occurs when the tendons of the rotator cuff and the subacromial bursa (a fluid-filled sac that reduces friction in the shoulder joint) become compressed or pinched between the bones of the shoulder, particularly the acromion (part of the shoulder blade) and the head of the humerus (upper arm bone).
+Shoulder impingement syndrome occur when the tendons of the rotator cuff and the subacromial bursa (a fluid-filled sac that reduces friction in the shoulder joint) become compressed or pinched between the bones of the shoulder, particularly the acromion (part of the shoulder blade) and the head of the humerus (upper arm bone).
 The true causes of shoulder impingements are often multifactorial and can include a combination of anatomical, biomechanical, and environmental factors.
 Here are some of the key contributors:

-I).
-Anatomical Factors:
+I. Anatomical Factors:

 • Acromial Shape: The shape of the acromion can influence the likelihood of impingement.
 A hooked or curved acromion may reduce the space available for the tendons and bursa, increasing the risk of impingement.